Category:

 In addition to JCE Movies Limited, Chan also owns a range of other production companies and a chain of cinemas throughout China.
 He also launched his own clothing line and a range of food products.
 Jackie Chan is heavily involved in charity and has donated considerable sums to those in need.

-Personal Life
+Personal Life & Real Estate

 In 2020, Jackie Chan was forced to let his Beijing apartments go up for auction amidst an ownership dispute.
 Chan worked with Yujia Real Estate and paid some $4.9 million for the apartments in 2006.
 Reportedly, the real estate company didn't file the paperwork properly.
-The market value of the property was found to be close to $14.6 million, but they went up for auction in September starting at $10.5 million.
+The market value of the property was found to be close to $14.6 million, but it went up for auction in September, starting at $10.5 million.

 Jackie Chan Career Earnings